bitwaree/HXO-loader/README.md

 ## Acknowledgements
  - [INIh](https://github.com/benhoyt/inih), an awesome INI file parser by Ben Hoyt, used in this project for configuration parsing.
- - This entire project is distributed under the terms of [GPL-v3](https://www.gnu.org/licenses/quick-guide-gplv3.html).
+ - This entire project is distributed under the terms of [GPL-v3](https://www.gnu.org/licenses/gpl-3.0.html) and [LGPL-v3](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 ## Terms of Distribution
-Please read [DISTRIBUTION.md](https://github.com/bitwaree/HXO-loader/blob/master/DISTRIBUTION.md) for additional info.
+Please read [DISTRIBUTION.md](./DISTRIBUTION.md) for additional info.